Botanical Name: Passiflora caerulea

 Those fast-growing, vigorously climbing vines are thickly covered with lobed dark-green leaves.

 To show off its leafy vines, and to give them a denser appearance, loop them around a wire hoop or trellis and tie loosely with florists wire.
+You can trim vines as you go.
 Pruning passion flower vine does no harm and will help keep it under control.

-Repot young plants in spring.
+Repot young plants in spring, when plants are beginning their most vigorous growth.
 Older plants can be top-dressed instead, removing the top couple inches (5 cm) of soil and replacing it with fresh soil.
 Don't overpot -- you'll get the most flowers if its roots are a bit crowded in the pot.

-You'll find Passion Flower for sale nearly year-round at some online garden sites that offer tropical plants.
+You'll find Passion Flower for sale in tropical and sub-tropical regions in spring and summer, and nearly year-round at some online garden sites that offer tropical plants.

 Temperature: 55-60°F/13-16°C nights and 70-75°F/21-24°C days.
 To ensure blooming, give your plant slightly cooler nighttime temperatures.
 A 15° difference will do.